 Marketing Was the Final Key to Success for InQ

-Despite powerful app design and solid development, internal adoption within medical device companies still needed a big push.
+Despite powerful UI/UX and a solid backend, internal adoption within medical device companies still needed a big push.
 That’s where our common sense marketing agency came in.

-Our web design and creative teams worked alongside our developers to deliver marketing collateral and support that supported InQ’s real-time sales conversations and onboarding process.
+Our web design, creative teams, and app developers collaborated to deliver marketing collateral and support for InQ’s real-time sales conversations and onboarding process.

 The Bottom Line

-- Build a platform that powers behavior change
+• Build a platform that powered behavior change.

-From UX to big data processing and stakeholder marketing, we delivered a product that solved real-world problems and helped the environment in the process.
+From UI/UX to big data processing and stakeholder marketing, we delivered a product that solved real-world problems and helped the environment in the process.

 Want to build an app that drives real change?

-Connect with Uplancer to learn how our app design and development services can transform your ideas into digital solutions that work.
+Connect with Uplancer to learn how our app design and development services can transform your ideas into digital solutions that drive change.